2025 RFL Championship

-The 2025 RFL Championship, (officially known as the Betfred Championship for sponsorship reasons), is a professional rugby league club competition.
+The 2025 RFL Championship (officially known as the Betfred Championship for sponsorship reasons) is a professional rugby league club competition.
 The second tier of the British rugby league system comprises 13 clubs – 12 from England and one from France.

 The season comprised 26 rounds in the regular season with each team playing 24 fixtures and having two bye weeks.
 The top six teams took part in the play-offs to determine the champions.
-The Championship was won by Toulouse Olympique who finished second in the regular season behing League Leaders' Shield winners York Knights.
+The Championship was won by Toulouse Olympique who finished second in the regular season behind League Leaders' Shield winners York Knights.
 The two met in the Grand Final on 5 October when Toulouse won 10–8.

 Team changes

 Wakefield Trinity won promotion to the Super League at the end of 2024 and were replaced by London Broncos who were relegated from Super League under the IMG grading system.
 Promoted from League One in 2024 were Oldham and Hunslet who replaced the 2024 relegated teams, Swinton Lions, Whitehaven and Dewsbury Rams.